Being in a relationship can be hard. Do you get frustrated with your partner? Do you wish you or your partner did a better job communicating

 The focus of this session will be to process the activities, progress and phenomenological impact of the group on participants’ lives.

 This group will focus on preventing dependence and supporting adolescents (aged 13-17) who have experience using alcohol or other substances and/or who are at risk of becoming dependent.
 Mike McShan, a Licensed Professional Counselor (LPC) and Licensed Addiction Counselor (LAC) developed this curriculum and will facilitate the seminar.
 All sessions except the intake session are 90 minutes in duration.
-All participants will be required to abstain from any form of substance use for the duration of the seminar.
+All participants will be required to abstain from any form of substances use for the duration of the seminar.
 All participants must allow weekly drug screening by parents.
 The cost of the seminar is $500.
 Payment must be made in full prior to the beginning of the group or arrangements can be made for a payment plan.

 All participants and a parent are required to attend a 30 minute intake session with Mr. McShan wherein the client will be given a short assessment (the SASSI-A2) and questionnaire to determine the scope and depth of their substance use issues.
 Parent(s) can complete intake paperwork at this time.
-This session will be scheduled one week before the start date of the group.
+This session will be scheduled one week kiff before the start date of the group.

 The parents of all participants will be given UDS kits at the intake session to test their child on a weekly basis.
 The cost of these kits are included in the total cost of the seminar.
 Mr. McShan will instruct the parents on the proper usage of the kits and will discuss a plan of action should one come up positive.

 Introduction: In this session, participants will engage in activities and discussions geared towards getting to know the other members of the group.
 A discussion about the rules of the group as well as a collaborative discussion about the expectations that group members will have of each other will take place in this session.
 Other activities and discussions will center on individual histories.
+Check up town jungle.

 Substance Use and the Brain: This session will focus on educating and discussing the concept of addiction and how it affects the brain.
 Participants will learn specifically about the effects of alcohol, Cannabis, and synthetic forms (Spice, K2, etc.) of Cannabis as well.
 Activities and discussions will follow.